rebinf/QuranVideoMaker/README.md

 3. Select desired resolution in the Settings tab.
 4. Select your audio file.
 5. Click OK.
-6. Click the "Auto Verse" button, select chapter and verses from and to and add translations in the Translations tab.
+6. Select the "Auto Verse" tool, select chapter and verses from and to and add translations in the Translations tab.
 8. Click Play and hit X on your keyboard at the end of each verse.

 ### Method 2